skyzyx/resume/README.md

 collaboration across all of the major engineering teams, QA, and replacing over 200 servers across multiple environments with zero customer-facing downtime.

-Ryan is the owner and maintainer of multiple Tier 1 systems including Artifactory, GitHub Enterprise, Toran Proxy and Phabricator.
+Ryan was the owner and maintainer of multiple tier-1 systems including Artifactory, GitHub Enterprise, Toran Proxy and Phabricator.

+#### Senior API Engineer (April 2014 – April 2015)

+As a member of the API team, Ryan was involved in developing new API endpoints to help expand WePay’s business and support its partners.
+In particular, he was instrumental in developing WePay’s MFA-as-a-Service offering (patent pending).
+Ryan also continues to be heavily involved in the security of WePay’s products, coordinating fixes with teams against other priorities, and fixing the issues himself in many cases.

 ### [Amazon](http://aws.amazon.com) — Seattle, WA
 #### Web Development Engineer II, Amazon Web Services (March 2010 – April 2014)